 History of Woodloch

-The history of Woodloch Pines, an all-inclusive family resort in the Pocono Mountains
+The history of Woodloch Pines, an inclusive family resort in the Pocono Mountains

-Harry and Mary jumped on the opportunity to purchase this property from the current owners, the Svenningsens, and events steamrolled from there.
-In April 1958, Mary, her children and her parents moved to the Poconos resort, which they would now call home.
-During the week, Harry kept his Long Island business going and stayed with his family at what is now Woodloch Pines on the weekends.
+Harry and Mary jumped on the opportunity to purchase the property from the current owners, the Svenningsens, and events steamrolled from there.
+In April 1958, Mary, her children, and her parents moved from suburban life to the Poconos resort, which they would then call home.
+During the week, Harry kept his Long Island business going and on the weekends, he stayed with his family at what is now Woodloch Pines Resort.

-The original 12-acre Poconos resort included a main lodge, annex and two cottages, all of which accommodated a whopping 40 guests.
+The original 12-acre resort included a main lodge, annex, and two cottages, all of which accommodated a humble 40 guests.
 Woodloch’s popularity grew and grew, and by 1961, the Kiesendahl’s had doubled the size of the lakefront resort.
-By 1983, the resort had grown into 150 acres with almost a mile of shoreline and 135 rooms … big time stuff!
+By 1983, the resort had grown into 150 acres with almost a mile of shoreline and 135 rooms.

-Fast forward to today, the all-inclusive resort spans more than 1000 acres and can accommodate over 900 guests, a far cry from the original 40 person max.
-And don’t forget that just down the road is Woodloch Springs, home to a championship golf course and sprawling vacation rentals, as well as The Lodge at Woodloch, one of the world’s best destination spas, a.k.a Zenned out bliss.
+Fast forward to today, the inclusive resort spans more than 1k acres and can accommodate over 900 guests – a far cry from the original 40 person occupancy.
+The Kiesendahl family also expanded the business with the addition of Woodloch Springs, a championship golf course and community complete with vacation rental homes, as well as The Lodge at Woodloch, one of the best destination spas in the world.

-So what’s the secret to our success?
-Since our earliest beginnings, we have remained committed to a number of traditions, but by far the most important one is the way we treat our guests … “it’s as if they are company in our own home” (our original mission).
-This is what sets Woodloch apart from other places.
+Since our earliest beginnings, we have remained committed to a number of traditions, but by far the most important one is the way we treat our guests.
+It’s as if they are company in our own homes, our original mission.
+This is what sets Woodloch apart from other resorts.

-That said, we can’t thank our guests enough for their continued support.
+We thank our guests for their continued support.
 And if you haven’t been to Woodloch yet, we highly recommend that you make the trip soon.
 We can’t wait to share our tradition of excellence and warm hospitality with you.

-As you’ve learned by now, Woodloch Resort is lucky enough to have a pretty incredible history.
-Way back in the early 17th century, the Lenni Lenape Indians were the original settlers of Lake Teedyuskung in the beautiful Pocono Mountains.
-Then an entire century passed, and the Susquehanna Delaware Indians became the dominant tribe in the area.
-By now, you’ve also heard the name Teedyuskung mentioned plenty of times so you’re probably wondering just where that name originally came from.
-Chief Teedyuskung (1700-1763) was the strong-willed spokesman of the Susquehanna Delaware Indians.
-He fought the white settlers for the land that he believed belonged to his tribe.
-Unfortunately, in 1762, Teedyuskung’s desperate battle for the land was lost and his requests were denied.
+As you’ve learned by now, Woodloch Resort is lucky enough to have a pretty incredible history, but it goes back further than that.
+In the early 17th century, the Lenni Lenape were the original indigenous people of the area now known as Lake Teedyuskung in the beautiful Pocono Mountains.
+An entire century later, and the Susquehanna Delaware people became the dominant tribe in the area.
+It was from them the name Lake Teedyuskung came.

 Dan owned 3 parcels on the lake.
 He acquired one piece from the George Rowland Estate in 1878.
 The second piece was owned by his brother, Harry Beard.
 The third piece of property was purchased by Mrs. Kellog in 1888 from James Henry Thompson and sold to Dan Beard for his school in 1926.
 It was remodeled into a tavern during the 1950s.